THANKS FOR SIGNING UP TO OUR NEWSLETTER

 United Kingdom·July 17 2021

 Join us for an out-of-this-world evening on nature, science, and the universe.
-Tickets include a copy of "Universal" by Prof. Brian Cox.BOOK NOW
+Tickets include a copy of "Universal" by Prof. Brian Cox.SOLD OUT

 His talks fill stadiums: see Britain’s most beloved science presenter, Prof. Brian Cox, in the most intimate setting yet.
 Join us for an out-of-this-world evening on nature, science, and the universe with Prof. Brian Cox & Robin Ince, Bella Lack; Prof Jim Al-Khalili, and the heroes who developed the vaccine; Prof. Sarah Gilbert, Dr. Catherine Green, and James Ball.
 Together, they will share their big ideas on climate, the pandemic, and the future of science, asking: what’s next for our world and how do we save our planet?
 Enjoy conversations and debates on modern-day wellbeing from brilliant minds.
 Alongside practical tools, workshops, and a marketplace offering a fresh perspective on how to live a happier, healthier, and more inspired life.
 Each ticket includes a copy of “Universal” by Prof. Brian Cox.